-4 Tips for Better Remote Depositions | Zoom Deposition Tipsfor Attorneys
+4 Tips for Better Remote Depositions | Zoom Deposition Tips for Attorneys

-more reliable results for later litigation use, these four tips can help.
+If your team wants smoother remote depositions, better Zoom deposition performance, and more reliable results for later litigation use, these four tips can help.

 1. Ensure a Strong Internet Connection